v-dinkel/MarineFoodWeb-sedaDNA/README.md

 ## Setup Workflow
 - Setup your Python and R environment as described in this project: https://github.com/v-dinkel/FoodWeb_gLV
     - 1. Setting Up the Python Environment (skip install Snakemake)
+        - install scikit-learn (1.6.1) in the conda environment:
+            - open terminal and activate the environment
+            - conda activate FoodWeb_gLV
+            - conda install scikit-learn
         - Open the config.txt and change workdir to match your folder path
     - 2. Setting Up the R Environment.
 The corresponding R file in this project is 2_inferNetworks.R
         - Open the 2_inferNetworks.R and change workdir to match your folder path